tocchan/guildhall/sd2/c29/assignments/a01_setup/README.md

 - [ ] *10pts*: `Window` class created in Engine to spec, with Protogame being updated;
 - [ ] *20pts*: `RenderContext` changes
-      - [ ] All broken `RenderContext` methods a stripped with an assert to todo added to the body.
+    - All broken `RenderContext` methods a stripped with an assert or `todo` added to the body.
     - [ ] `RenderContext` can be setup by giving it a window
 - [ ] *05pts* `Camera::SetClearMode` added
 - [ ] *05pts* `RenderContext::BeginCamera` should now clears depending on clear mode
     - [ ] For  now, clear the default swapchain on `RenderContext`
 - [ ] *10pts* `SwapChain` implemented
     - [ ] Default `SwapChain` is added to your `RenderContext`, created during setup
     - [ ] Ability to get the backbuffer texture.